“…Sexual abuse is no object to age, gender or sexual orientation.”

 About twelve years ago, I was harassed by a girl I thought was my friend.
-I was a reporter for my college newspaper and had gotten quite friendly with a girl who was running for student body president.
+I was a reporter for my college newspaper and had gotten quite friendly with a girl who I was going to interview for her achievements.

 We went off somewhere behind the newsroom.
-She told me in a roundabout way that if I publicly endorsed her (which against our newspaper policy anyway), she would “make it worth my while.”
+She told me in a roundabout way that if I publicly endorsed her for president for the upcoming Student Body Government election (which was against our newspaper policy anyway), she would “make it worth my while.”
 As she talked, her hand, which was on my shoulder, kept going more and more down till she touched my privates.

 I didn’t even say anything for a minute as I was too shocked.
 I then calmly told her that it would be a good idea if she didn’t touch me there.
 I still remember her exact response was, “Why?
-Don’t you like me?”
+Don’t you find me attractive?”

 When I reiterated a second time that this was a bad idea, she let go and started to leave but turned around and made sure to remind me of her “offer” before leaving.
 I stood there for about five minutes afterwards by myself and kept asking myself if I had just imagined the whole thing or did it really happen.